-The closest feeling you can have to what it must be like on Mars is going to Moab.
-The scenery is just amazing, and there are tons of fun activities for families.
-For the active family, the hiking is incredible, especially around sunrise and sunset.
+The closest feeling you can have to what it must be like on Mars is going to the Moab area.
+The scenery is just amazing, and there are tons of fun things to do on a family vacation.
+For the adventurous family, it’s a perfect road-trip destination hiking is incredible, especially around sunrise and sunset.
 Moab feels very remote, so you can really disconnect completely.

 The Fora Difference